From dyes to flavorings, many people are becoming increasingly aware of the ingredients in their food.

 Foods with titanium dioxide are typically candies, pastries, chewing gum, coffee creamers, chocolates, and cake decorations.

-Although there are some safety concerns, titanium dioxide is generally recognized as safe by the FDA.
-Moreover, most people do not consume nearly enough to confer any potential harm.
+Although there are some safety concerns, the FDA generally recognizes titanium dioxide as safe.
+Moreover, most people do not consume nearly enough to cause any potential harm.

 If you still want to avoid titanium dioxide, be sure to read labels carefully and stick to minimally processed whole food.